 If you have socks that refuse to stay in place, it’s time to revive your sock drawer.
 Throw away any socks that are droopy, old or ill-fitting.
 Replace them with new, high-quality socks that won’t let you down.
-Check out the Ejis brand over-the-calf socks with quality elastic and a larger cuff to keep socks in place.
+Check out the Ejis brand over-the-calf socks (available in our shop or on Amazon.)
+Ejis dress socks are equipped with odor-fighting silver, quality elastic and a larger cuff to keep socks in place.
 They even come with three-month “sock insurance.”

 An alternative to shopping around for the perfect sock is to use a sock garter or shirt stay.
 Some men swear by them, especially those with a penchant for vintage clothing.
 Others find them impractical and uncomfortable, regardless of how well they hold up socks.
 These contraptions work much like a lady’s garter, using elastic straps and clips to hold you’re your socks.
 They either attach to your shirt, or grip your upper leg or calf, like sock “belt.”
 Laugh if you like: They’re proven to prevent socks from falling down inside your shoes or boots.

 Take the extra step to find a solution in keeping your socks in place… so you can look your best from head to toe.